lisezmoi/lightbulb/README.md

 ## License

-Lightbulb CMS is licensed under the GPLv3 (or later), see the [LICENSE file](https://github.com/lisezmoi/lightbulb/blob/master/LICENSE) for details.
+Lightbulb is licensed under the GPLv3 (or later), see the [LICENSE file](https://github.com/lisezmoi/lightbulb/blob/master/LICENSE) for details.